Trustees

 Trustee

 Mimi is a water, sanitation and hygiene (WASH) specialist currently working as a Research Officer at the Institute of Development Studies.
+She became a Trustee for SEED Madagascar on 1 August 2019.

 Her involvement with SEED began in 2011 as a Project Development intern in the London office.
 In 2012 she moved to Madagascar where she worked her way up to become Head of Project Development for Community Health, WASH and Education.
 After moving back to the UK in 2015, Mimi worked for a number of large international NGOs supporting WASH programmes in Africa and Asia before taking up her current role focussing on learning and research in the sector.